the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

 The React ecosystem uses a lot of functional programming concepts, often using functions that return high-order functions to pass information.
 JavaScript ES6 lets us express these even more concisely with arrow functions.

 We can also use the defined `isSearched()` function to filter lists.
-We pass it to the `searchTerm` property from the internal state, where it returns the filter input function and filters your list based on the filter condition.
+We pass it to the `searchTerm` property from the local state, where it returns the filter input function and filters your list based on the filter condition.
 After that it maps over the filtered list to display an element for each list item.

 {title="src/App.js",lang=javascript}
 ~~~~~~~~